STA Clubs 2018-2019

 Do you love Smitty, Fido, Lil'Buddy?
 Would you like to learn about the care and training of your pets?
 Would you like to help area pet shelters?
 This club is for you.
 Students in all grades are welcome.
 Limited to 25 students.

 Politics in Film - Meyer

-What do you know about the immigration debate, our national debt, health care reform or legal issues such as gay rights and separation of church and state?
+What do you know about the immigration debate, our national debt, health care reform or legal issues?
 Do you have opinions about these topics?
 Maybe you just want to increase your awareness and knowledge about politics, government, and current events.
-The Political Issues Club may be just the ticket for you.
 It is a student-run political awareness club that will run its own meetings, decide on debate and discussion topics and make arrangements for outside activities.
 Membership limited to 25.

 The Pre-Health Professionals Club is an opportunity for students to narrow down their interest in the medical field so they feel more prepared to go to college with a career in mind.
 Health professionals of different fields. such as medicine, nursing, pharmacy, and physical therapy, will be invited to come in and talk about their career: what they do on a daily basis, why they do what they do, and answer questions about schooling or other questions students may have.
 We will also have local programs like KU and UMKC come in to provide information about the degrees they offer.
 Presenters are asked to come with props and/or equipment for students to practice on and/or experience various career skills.
 The Pre-Health Club also sponsors a Blood Drive on campus once a year.

 SADD (Students Against Destructive Decisions) organizes projects to raise awareness and improve knowledge and attitudes about the serious dangers of drunk driving and other destructive decisions.